Who is promoting the bridge?

 Where will the bridge be located?

-A number of locations were identified by TfL’s feasibility study.
-The first stage of work was undertaken in 2017 and investigated nine potential locations for the new crossing, comparatively assessing the strengths, weaknesses and potential impacts of each option in consultation with authorities, key stake holders and local communities.
-A report detailing the advantages and limitations of each location is available here.
-Through extensive public consultation and meticulous technical work, three preferred locations, which represent the optimum locations on balance, have been identified for further exploration.
+A number of locations were identified by a TfL feasibility study.
+The first stage of work undertaken by the design team was in 2017 and investigated nine potential locations for the new crossing, comparatively assessing the strengths, weaknesses and potential impacts of each option in consultation with authorities, local communities and other stakeholders.

 Will access to the bridge be for everyone?